mu-arch/skyfolder/README.md

 # <img align="right" src="https://github.com/mu-arch/skyfolder/blob/master/hosted/logo.png" alt="SkyFolder Logo" title="SkyFolder" width="250px" height="250px"> Skyfolder

-### Easily share your files & folders on the network.
-Security, Simplicity, Style all built in.
+### Securely host files onto the web directly from your PC.
+Share your link with friends and they can immediately connect direct to you.
 ### It's like your own personal Google Drive!

-Skyfolder is a self-contained portable HTTP/Bittorrent server that hosts a website for immediate file-sharing with friends & colleagues.
+Skyfolder is a secure, self-contained, portable, HTTP/Bittorrent server that hosts a website for immediate file-sharing with friends, colleagues, or just yourself.
 Made for busy people that want to share files NOW, and don't want to remember how to configure anything.
 Ships with good defaults and includes a built-in management graphical interface.

 No need to install anything.
 SkyFolder is a single portable executable file.